SamuilNikolov/bandwidth-buddy/CONTEXT_WINDOW_MANAGEMENT.md

 ## The Problem

-Yes, you're absolutely right!
-If a conversation gets too long, the model's context window can be exceeded, and older messages (including the system prompt) might get truncated or lost.
+If a conversation exceeds the model's context window, older messages (including the system prompt) may be truncated or lost.

 **Context Window Limits:**
 - Most models have a fixed context window (e.g., 4K, 8K, 32K tokens)
 - `gemma3:4b` typically has an 8K token context window
-- When you exceed this limit, the model may:
+- When the limit is exceeded, the model may:
   - Truncate older messages
   - Lose the system prompt
   - Forget earlier instructions

 ## The Solution

-I've implemented **automatic context window management** that:
+The system implements **automatic context window management** that:

 ### 1. Always Preserves System Prompt